-One important early research learning is that older people have always been resourceful and have treasured water, so strategising about climate change doesn’t feel like something new.
+One important research learning is that older people have always been resourceful and have treasured water, so strategising about climate change doesn’t feel like something new.
 Kaumātua are used to working with the elements and have the experience to adapt, conserve and innovate, including tapping old water sources.

 Our learnings will be useful for remote communities outside of Te Hiku and for indigenous and other communities internationally, and to have far-reaching implications for kaitiakitanga of indigenous flora and fauna, sustainability practices and policy.

 We invite you to read our final research report:

 Seven projects advance Māori climate research, Radio NZ